 Remember the “family vacation?”
 Not the high-end modern version so often portrayed on television and in films, luggage and airplanes, but the old school, load everything in the car and drive there family vacation?
 Roadside rests, gas stations, fast food or the deluxe meal at a chain restaurant, sleeping in the car, drooling on the window, no cell phones, ipods, video games, dvd players or internet access, only the radio stations fading in and out, passing through one town after another?

-The atmosphere of my upbringing was often unpleasant, to say the least, filled with the challenges of living with an abusive, very violent, drug addicted alcoholic parent.
-I had spent so much time hating the traveling hillbilly atmosphere of my youth that the possibility of there having been any romance to the traveling and the paces we visited, was lost on me.
+The atmosphere of my upbringing was often unpleasant, to say the least, filled with the challenges of living with an abusive, violent, drug addicted, alcoholic, parent.
+I spent so much time hating the traveling hillbilly atmosphere of my youth that the possibility of there having been any romance to the traveling and the paces we visited, was lost on me.
 Across the Continental Divide and the Mississippi River by age two, the passing landscape a blur of golden fields, deep green forestry and hushed hues of shadowed mountains, majestic and otherwise, my early fascination with new places gave way to a kind of malaise at the prospect of travel.
-By the time I was entering the sixth grade I didn’t want to go anymore.
+By the time I was entering middle school, I didn’t want to go anymore.
 The family travels in conjunction with our nomadic changes of residence had left me feeling like every place I went was transitory.
 Three years in one town and the business signs on the main drag didn’t look familiar to me, I was still a stranger.
-All of that scenery was great but I wanted to stay home.
+All that scenery was great but I wanted to stay home.
 I wanted to know where home was.

 I had forgotten how much fun it used to be sometimes, when I was still young and small, when the family would go on these trips, often with my grandparents and family friends, more than one vehicle, from Texas to Mississippi one year with some of us riding in the back of a camper.
 Setting out in the hours before dawn, bleary eyed but wide awake, on the road watching the world wake up as we began, knowing that, back then, the best time to drive through L.A. was at two in the morning.
 The mystery of the unfolding highway, the anonymity of being strangers in places new to us, a band of gypsies, playing our songs around some campfire we managed to build in the dark.

 My longing for roots undiminished, eventually I discovered that it really is true that home is where your heart is.
 They say it is in the center of one’s chest, but that’s just anatomy.
-For me, home has become my family, my husband and son, home has become the quiet place where I can write, home has become the rail towns of the San Joaquin Valley and the mournful lullaby of the trains passing through in the night on their way to places unknown.
-What I gathered from the rootless existence of my youth, from the traveling carnival caravan of setting up and breaking camp, is that home is also an undisclosed location carried within each of us, some place of memory, it is the only way to never be without one.
+For me, home has become my family, my husband, and my son.
+Home has become the quiet place where I can write, home has become the rail towns of the San Joaquin Valley and the mournful lullaby of the trains passing through in the night on their way to places unknown.
+What I gathered from the rootless existence of my youth, from the traveling carnival caravan of setting up and breaking camp, is that home is an undisclosed location carried within each of us, some place of memory, it is the only way to never be without one.

 “Gypsy” was a nickname bestowed on me by my grandfather during a time when I was always packing a bag because I didn’t have a permanent place to live.